WilmerHale: Wilmer, Cutler & Pickering, 1962–2004

-Combined firm, 2004–present
+Combined firm, since 2004

 The two firms merged to form Wilmer Cutler Pickering Hale and Dorr in 2004, with headquarters now in both Boston and Washington.

-In 2010, the law firm relocated its administrative support base to a new campus in Dayton, Ohio as it sought to streamline internal business operations across its many offices.
+In 2010, the law firm relocated its administrative support base to a new campus in Dayton, Ohio, as it sought to streamline internal business operations across its many offices.
 The office houses more than 200 employees from existing WilmerHale offices and new employees from the Dayton area.
 Individuals in the Business Services Center include administrative support staff, bringing together services such as finance, human resources, information technology services, operations, document review and management, and practice management, which will provide improved efficiencies for administrative teams and the firm, and reduce significant operational expenses.

+In June 2023, the firm announced that former federal prosecutor Anjan Sahni would replace the co-managing partners Robert Novick and Susan Murley at the beginning of next year.

+Targeting by the second Trump administration

+On March 27, 2025, President Donald Trump signed an executive order taking action against the firm over its ties to Robert Mueller, former special counsel, who led a probe into Trump's 2016 campaign and its alleged ties with Russian state officials.
+The executive order directs federal agencies to end contracts with WilmerHale's clients, revokes their lawyers' security clearances and restricts their access to certain government buildings.
+The following day a lawsuit was filed by Paul Clement of Clement & Murphy seeking to bar the executive order.
+Later that day, U.S. District Judge Richard J. Leon issued a temporary restraining order blocking a portion of the order, but did not block the provision ending WilmerHale’s lawyers' security clearances.
+On May 27, 2025, Judge Leon struck down the executive order, calling the order “unconstitutional.”

 Reputation

 According to one study examining political donations by large white shoe firms, WilmerHale was ranked as the most liberal out of the top twenty prestigious law firms in the nation.

-The Washington Post ranked WilmerHale as the #1 Top Workplace in DC in 2019, and the firm has earned a Top Workplace for 8 consecutive years, and noted that the firm "has played a leading role in reimagining what 'Big Law' can be."
+The Washington Post ranked WilmerHale as the No. 1 Top Workplace in DC in 2019, and the firm has earned a Top Workplace for eight consecutive years, and noted that the firm "has played a leading role in reimagining what 'Big Law' can be."

 The American Lawyer named WilmerHale Law Firm of the Year in 2021 and noted that for 17 years, the law firm has earned a spot on its A-List, which takes into consideration not just revenues, but pro bono work, diversity, and attorney satisfaction.